 Identify all variable costs related to revenue generation.
 These might include items like raw material, labor, and other expenses associated with production.

 Bear in mind that variable expenses typically go up as revenue increases and go down as revenue decreases.
 Find the historical average of variable expenses as a percentage of historical revenue and apply this ratio to your projected period.

 Build Your Forecast

 In Excel, it is easy to build a forecast for the period by taking your expected revenue projections for the period and then applying the fixed and variable expense ratios you calculated.

 This will help to determine the projected net income for the period and in turn will help build a cash projection for the same period.

 Using Datarails to Build Your Static Budget

 Every finance department knows how challenging building a static budget can be.
 Regardless of the budgeting approach your organization adopts, it requires big data to ensure accuracy, timely execution, and of course, monitoring.

-Datarails is an enhanced data management tool that can help your team create and monitor budgets faster and more accurately than ever before.
+Datarails is an enhanced budgeting software that can help your team create and monitor budgets faster and more accurately than ever before.

 By replacing spreadsheets with real-time data and integrating fragmented workbooks and data sources into one centralized location, you can work in the comfort of excel with the support of a much more sophisticated data management system behind you.